-The principal of the school, or the principal's designee, shall provide notice of the available community council positions to school employees, parents, and guardians at least ten (10) days before the date of the election.
+At least 10 days before the date of a community council election, the principal of the school, or the principal's designee, shall provide notice to each school, employee, parent, or guardian of the opportunity to vote in, and run as a candidate in, the election.
 The notice shall include:

-- 1. the dates, times, and location of the election; - 2. a list of council positions that are up for election; and - 3. instructions for becoming a candidate for a community council position.
+- 1. the dates, times, and location of the election; - 2. a list of council positions that are up for election; - 3. instructions for becoming a candidate for a community council position; - 4. the location where a ballot may be cast; and - 5. the means by which a ballot may be cast, whether in person, by mail, or by electronic means.